The Morris Garage

 The car was exhibited at the 1912 Motor Show and, according to Collins and Stratton “on the strength of the blueprints alone” William Morris received his first order for 400 cars.
 The clients were motor agents Stewart and Ardern, who went on to become the sole London distributors for Morris cars.

 However, the Longwall Street site was far too small to meet the requirements of such a large order, prompting one more move – to the old Military College, Cowley.

-Despite the subsequent expansion that followed, the Morris Garage building on Longwall Street continued to be used by Morris Garages until the mid to late 1970s.
+The Morris Garage building on Longwall Street continued to be used by Morris Garages until the mid to late 1970s.
 Although at one time threatened with demolition it survives today as residential accommodation for New College, with the original brick frontage retained, and a small display in one of the windows outlining the history of the building.

 • Making Cars at Cowley, Gillian Bardsley and Stephen Laing, published by Tempus Publishing, 2006, and the History Press, 2009.